kuanglab/GNTD/README.md

         │   │   └── matrix.mtx.gz
         │   ├── spatial
         │   │   └── tissue_positions_list.csv
+        ├── ...
+        ├── <BioGRID-PPI>
         └── ...

 #### Protein-protein Interaction Data
-The current PPI networks can be downloaded from [Biograid](https://thebiogrid.org/).
-This example uses human PPI network in [Biograd version 4.x]().
+The current PPI networks can be downloaded from [BioGRID](https://thebiogrid.org/).
+This example uses human PPI network in [BioGRID version 4.x]().
 Download the BioGRID files and put the tab3 file under a folder for the PPI data.

 Running GNTD to get the imputed spatial transcriptomics data
 --------------------------------------------------------------------------------